 Legislative Note: An enacting state will need to replace "[insert name of the enacting state]" in the declaration form with the name of the enacting state so that the declaration is made under penalty of perjury under the law of the enacting state.
-For example, if the State of Texas is the enacting state, the declaration form would state: "I declare under penalty of perjury under the law of Texas that the foregoing is true and correct."
+For example, if the State of Texas is the enacting state, the declaration form would state: "I declare under penalty of perjury under the

 An enacting state will need to ensure that its perjury law covers an unsworn declaration.
-If an enacting state uses a term such as "false statement" or "false declaration" instead of using "perjury" in its law, the form will need to use the enacting state's name for the offense in the form.
+If an enacting state uses a term such as "false statement" or "false declaration" instead of using

+"perjury" in its law, the form will need to use the enacting state's name for the offense in the form.